vectoscalar/node-taskflow/README.md

 9. Add functionality of taskType (task, wait etc.) default type will be task [low priority]
 10. Add description proproty with task
 11. ehance the confition - property.
 Properties can be a path n object. like (data.item[0].name) [high priority]
-12. Add asyn to execute function to support asynchronous job
+12. Add async to execute function to support asynchronous job {topmost priority}